knutkirkhorn/btc-value-cli/README.md

 ### `--key`, `-k`

 Set the API key.
-This key is required for using the commands that calls the API.
+This key is optional and only required if using data from the CoinMarketCap API.
 To obtain an API key go to the [Cryptocurrency Market Capitalizations API](https://coinmarketcap.com/api/).

 ### `--decimal`, `-d`